S3 method for class 'rma.uni'

 Step Function Selection Models

 When type="stepfun", the function can be used to fit ‘step function models’ as described by Iyengar and Greenhouse (1988), Hedges (1992), Vevea and Hedges (1995), Vevea and Woods (2005), and others.
 For these models, one must specify one or multiple values via the steps argument, which define intervals in which the relative likelihood of selection is constant.
 Let \[\alpha_1 < \alpha_2 < \ldots < \alpha_c\] denote these cutpoints sorted in increasing order, with the constraint that \(\alpha_c = 1\) (if the highest value specified via steps is not 1, the function will automatically add this cutpoint), and define \(\alpha_0 = 0\).
 The selection function is then given by \(w(p_i) = \delta_j\) for \(\alpha_{j-1} < p_i \le \alpha_j\) where \(\delta_j \ge 0\).
 To make the model identifiable, we set \(\delta_1 = 1\).
 The \(\delta_j\) values therefore denote the likelihood of selection in the various intervals relative to the interval for p-values between 0 and \(\alpha_1\).
-Hence, the null hypothesis \(\mbox{H}_0{:}\; \delta_j = 1\) for \(j = 1, \ldots, c\) implies no selection.
+Hence, the null hypothesis \(\text{H}_0{:}\; \delta_j = 1\) for \(j = 1, \ldots, c\) implies no selection.

 For example, if steps=c(.05, .10, .50, 1), then \(\delta_2\) is the likelihood of selection for p-values between .05 and .10, \(\delta_3\) is the likelihood of selection for p-values between .10 and .50, and \(\delta_4\) is the likelihood of selection for p-values between .50 and 1 relative to the likelihood of selection for p-values between 0 and .05.
 The figure below shows the corresponding selection function for some arbitrarily chosen \(\delta_j\) values.

 There should be at least one observed p-value within each interval to fit this model.
 If there are no p-values between \(\alpha_0 = 0\) and \(\alpha_1\) (i.e., within the first interval for which \(\delta_1 = 1\)), then estimates of \(\delta_2, \ldots, \delta_c\) will try to drift to infinity.
 If there are no p-values between \(\alpha_{j-1}\) and \(\alpha_j\) for \(j = 2, \ldots, c\), then \(\delta_j\) will try to drift to zero.
 In either case, results should be treated with great caution.
 A common practice is then to collapse and/or adjust the intervals until all intervals contain at least one study.
-By setting ptable=TRUE, the function just returns the p-value table and does not attempt any model fitting.
+By setting ptable=TRUE, the function simply returns the p-value table and does not attempt any model fitting.

 Note that when alternative="greater" or alternative="less" (i.e., when we assume that the relative likelihood of selection is not only related to the p-values of the studies, but also the directionality of the outcomes), then it would usually make sense to divide conventional levels of significance (e.g., .05) by 2 before passing these values to the steps argument.
 For example, if we think that studies were selected for positive outcomes that are significant at two-tailed \(\alpha = .05\), then we should use alternative="greater" in combination with steps=c(.025, 1).